Skip to content

 Simplify

-If some values (pitch/heel) are recorded more often than locations, it removes extra data.
-Can help when 10Hz logs feel slow while viewing.
+If some values such as pitch or heel are recorded more often than positions, this removes the extra data points.
+It can help when 10 Hz logs feel slow during review.

 Reduce